I spent this summer at the National Cancer Institute (NCI) as a research fellow between master’s and PhD programs, and it was a blast!

 I was working in the Health Communication and Informatics Research Branch with incredibly smart and thoughtful people, joining projects related to cancer communication, genetic communication, and precision medicine implementation.

-The highlight for me was getting the chance to sit in on meetings where cutting-edge medical and bioinformatics technology is being developed and research and policy are being shaped.
+The highlight for me was getting to be a fly on the wall in meetings where cutting-edge medical and bioinformatics technology is being developed and research and policy are being shaped.

-Overall the experience deepened my understanding of potential challenges that could arise during precision medicine communication processes, since this is an emerging area of research for me.
+Overall my experiences at NCI deepened my understanding of potential challenges that could arise during precision medicine communication processes, since this is an emerging area of research for me.
 Related to this, I was interviewed alongside Dr. Brad Hesse for Data & Society’s Fairness in Precision Medicine project.
 Being a big fan of danah boyd, the PI on the project, I was thrilled to take part in this.
 Can’t wait to hear their reports.

 And, of course, there was tango!